doselect/docs.doselect.com/source/includes/_test_api.md

 invite_expiry_days     | integer    | Indicates the number of days for which an invite of this test will be active

 <aside class="notice">
 The `total_test_score` field will return an `integer` in the following cases, else will return a `null`.
-a) If the test has problem randomization enabled in sections and all the problems in a section have the same score.
+<li> If the test has problem randomization enabled in sections and all the problems in a section have the same score. </li>
-b) If the test has sections without randomization enabled.
+<li> If the test has sections without randomization enabled. </li>
 </aside>

 ## Get all tests